 Writing a very perfect Goodwill Messages

 Goodwill messages are special messages.
-Unlike good news message that says “yes” to the reader related to business, goodwill messages are meant to build goodwill.
+Unlike a good news message that says “yes” to the reader related to business, goodwill messages are meant to build goodwill.

 These messages are always appreciated.
 Goodwill messages are very nice letters to receive because they often come as a pleasant surprise.
 Unlike good news letters that give positive news related to business, goodwill letters build relationships.